 Your period may not be as regular as it used to be.
 You may bleed heavier or lighter than usual, and occasionally spot.
 Also, your period may be shorter or longer in duration.
 If you do miss your period, make sure to take a pregnancy test just to rule out pregnancy.
 If you’re not pregnant, a missed period could indicate the onset of menopause.
 If you do begin spotting after not having your period for 12 consecutive months, make sure to talk to your doctor to rule out any serious conditions, such as cancer.

 Many women complain of hot flashes as a primary menopause symptom.
 Hot flashes can be a sudden feeling of heat either in the upper portion of your body or all over.
 Your face and neck might turn red, and you may feel sweaty or flushed.
 The intensity of a hot flash can range from mild to very strong, even waking you from sleep.
-A hot flash generally lasts between 30 seconds and 10 minutes (NIA, 2012).
+A hot flash generally lasts between 30 seconds and 10 minutes, according to the National Institute on Aging.
 Most women experience hot flashes for a year or two after their final menstrual period.
 Some will have them for longer, but they lessen in intensity over time.

 The decreased production of estrogen and progesterone can affect the thin layer of moisture that coats the vaginal walls.
 Women can experience vaginal dryness at any age, but it is a particular problem for menopausal women.
 Signs can include itching around the vulva as well as stinging or burning.
 Vaginal dryness can make intercourse painful and may cause you to lightly bleed or feel like you need to urinate frequently.
 To combat dryness, try a water-based lubricant for intercourse or a vaginal moisturizer.
 If you still feel discomfort, talk to your doctor.